-Applied Connective Technologies’ owner Ed Knott is partnering with Albion’s Boone Beginnings child care center where many his employees’ children attend.
+Applied Connective Technologies’ owner Ed Knott is partnering with Albion’s Boone Beginnings child care center where many of his employees’ children attend by supplying in-kind donations of technology hardware and services .
 Like many early childhood programs across Nebraska, Boone Beginnings relies on technology to streamline their business practices, enhance the security and safety of their students and provide parent-child communication throughout the day.

 How is technology transforming early childhood care and learning across the state and what are providers’ technology needs?